 Insurance companies in the property and casualty (P&C) sector have been facing a ‘perfect storm’ of challenges that stress both the asset and liability sides of their balance sheets.
 Ongoing macroeconomic uncertainty and volatile business performance are putting further pressure on their ability to weather such ‘storms’ or rebuild efficiently before another ‘storm’ strikes.

 The inflationary environment, shifting frequency of losses, lagging rate approvals, higher reinsurance costs and increased retention levels have contributed to underwriting pricing volatility.
 Meanwhile, greater uncertainty in markets over monetary policy, capital loss on equities and negative real yields for bonds are putting investment performance under pressure.
-In addition, credit agencies are becoming more stringent in how they calculate ratings; in this challenging operating environment insurers are prioritizing stability and growth of earnings above simple capital protection.
+In addition, credit agencies are becoming more stringent in how they calculate ratings; in this challenging operating environment insurers are prioritising stability and growth of earnings above simple capital protection.

 Such conditions are even forcing some P&C insurers to pull out of some geographic markets or withdraw some types of coverage.
 Given this environment, others are looking to build scale through M&A to diversify business lines and strengthen the balance sheet.